brmc/django-octopus/README.markdown

 via a `POST` request.
 The HTML returned would then be prepended to `#container`, and the document would be give a new title.

+**note: to engage the back/forward functionality, be sure to give a title, otherwise the browser state will not be updated**

 The order for the template tags are:

 Link text, target element, url name, url arguments, kwargs.